 One survey question asked: "From your perspective, which of the following items do you see as benefits of e-filing?"
 Multiple responses were allowed as the question asked to select all that apply.
 The responses are indicated in the following table, ranked from greatest to least beneficial.
 Clearly, SRLs found e-filing to be more convenient on a number of dimensions.
 On other dimensions, which were more outside their control or knowledge, they did not report as strong a benefit, for example, how fast documents were processed or copies were received by them.
 Note that it cannot be inferred from these percentages the level of dissatisfaction.
-For example, 75% of SRLs found e-filing to be more convenient, or had no opinion.
+For example, 75% of SRLs found e-filing to be more convenient.
+The remaining 25% found that e-filing was either just convenient, less convenient, or had no opinion.